ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 - `ibexa/order-management`
 - `ibexa/payment`
+- `ibexa/shipping`

 Modules can interact with each other, for example, to decrease stock as a result of a sale, or cancel shipments and payments when orders are cancelled, and so on.

 #### Order management

+With order management in place, it is now possible to create orders, configure and customize the order processing workflow, as well as manage orders by using the APIs.

-With order management in place, users can now search for orders and filter search results.
+New screens added to the Back Office user interface let [[= product_name =]] users search for orders and filter search results.
-They can also review order details and completion status, as well as cancel orders.
+Users can also review order details and completion status, as well as cancel orders.

 ![The order list screen](img/4.5_order_list.png "The order list screen")

 #### Payment

-With the Payment module, users can define and manage payment methods, as well as create and manage payments, search for payments and filter the results.
-Users can also enable or disable payment methods, modify payment information, and cancel payments.
+The all-new Payment module brings a possibility of tracking payment progress and defining a custom payment processing workflow.
+New Back Office screens allow users to search for payment methods and payments, as well as define, enable and disable offline payment methods.

+Additionally, new APIs are available, which can be used for managing payment methods and payments.

 ![The payment methods screen](img/4.5_shipping_methods.png "The payment methods screen")

-For more information, see [Commerce](https://doc.ibexa.co/en/4.4/commerce/commerce/).

-### Changes to the Checkout package
+#### Shipping

-The Checkout package has been modified by adding shipping management capabilities that let users define and manage shipping methods of different types and their related costs, as well as create and manage shipments, search for shipments and filter search results.
+With the arrival of the Shipping module, it is now possible to define and manage shipping methods of different types, together with their related costs, on a dedicated Back Office screen, as well as configure and customize the shipment workflow.

-Users can also enable or disable shipping methods, change status of shipments, and cancel shipments.
+New APIs enable managing shipping methods and payments, while an extension point can be used to expand the default list of shipping method types.

 ![The shipping methods screen](img/4.5_shipping_methods.png "The shipping methods screen")

+For more information, see [Commerce](https://doc.ibexa.co/en/4.5/commerce/commerce/).

 ### New commerce page blocks [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]